-In the spring of their junior year, interested History majors who meet the requirements can apply to write an honors thesis in their senior year.
+In the spring of their junior year, interested History majors who meet the requirements can apply to write a departmental honors project in their senior year.
 Students choose faculty members with whom they wish to work, prepare a major paper based on primary source materials, and present it to the department for consideration.

-History graduates pursue careers in a wide variety of professions and public service from teaching to law, from community service to governmental agencies.
-The department works closely with the program in education for students seeking the licensure in social studies.
+History graduates pursue careers in a wide variety of professions and public service from teaching to law, from community service to governmental agencies and the private sector.
+The department works closely with the program in education for students seeking the secondary school licensure in social studies.

 Kate Bjork, professor, chair.
 AB 1985, University of California-Berkeley; MA 1989, University of Chicago; PhD 1998, University of Chicago.
-Latin America, colonialism, slavery and emancipation, disease and the environment, social and comparative history.
+Latin America, U.S. West and borderlands, colonialism, slavery and emancipation, disease and the environment, social and comparative history.